This is the final part of our series on how to analyze half a million customer complaints. Click below links to read part 1 & 2.

 Negative resolution %:

-- We set up a pivot table of complaint count by year, company and resolution.
+- Set up a pivot table of complaint count by year, company and resolution.

 - We define a list of negative resolutions too.

-- We then calculate how many complaints had negative resolutions using array SUM formula
+- Then calculate how many complaints had negative resolutions using array SUM formula

 - Using a COUNTIFS formula, we calculate how many complaints had [Consumer Disputed?]=”Yes” for a given year & company combination.